-- 1 tablespoon chopped fresh parsley
+- 1 tablespoon chopped fresh parsley for garnish

 Season chicken on both sides with salt, pepper, 1/2 the rosemary, and 1/2 the thyme.
-Heat the olive oil over medium heat in a 12-inch skillet.
-Add chicken to the hot oil and cook for 3 to 5 to minutes until browned on one side.
-Turn over and brown the other side.
+Heat the olive oil over medium-high heat in a 12-inch skillet.
+Add chicken to the hot oil and cook for 2 to 3 minutes until lightly browned on one side.
+Turn over and continue to cook until just done.
 Remove from skillet to a plate and cover.

-Add flour to skillet, stirring to coat.
+Add flour to skillet, stirring to coat the flour.
 Stir in chicken broth, wine, and mustard.
 Cook and stir until it comes to a good simmer.

 Sprinkle with fresh parsley.

-You know I’ll be bringing this to our Throwback Thursday #29 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, Carlee from Cooking with Carlee and Moi!
+You know I’ll be bringing this to our Throwback Thursday #29 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, Carlee from Cooking with Carlee, and Moi!
 That’s right – me!

-Click over to our Throwback Thursday post for links to their blogs and social media, rules and more info or just click on the blue leapfrog, below, to view all the Throwback Thursday Posts or enter your own!
+Click over to our Throwback Thursday post for links to their blogs and social media, rules and more info or just click on the blue leapfrog, below, to view all the Throwback Thursday Posts!